MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/whitepaper-powerbi-security.md

 * Device communication
 * The application and data on the device

-For device communication, all Power BI Mobile applications communicate with the Power BI service, and use the same connection and authentication sequences used by browsers, which are described in detail earlier in this whitepaper.
+For device communication, all Power BI Mobile applications communicate with the Power BI service, and use the same connection and authentication sequences used by browsers, which are described in detail earlier in this white paper.
 The Power BI mobile applications for iOS and Android bring up a browser session within the application itself, while the Windows mobile app brings up a broker to establish the communication channel with Power BI (for the sign-in process).

 The following table shows certificate-based authentication (CBA) support for Power BI Mobile, based on mobile device platform: